 - Go for lean portions of meat and prioritize mutton over beef.
 Instead of using skin-on turkey or chicken, use the skinless version of these meats.

 - Focus on a five-day meal to achieve satiety and remove food cravings.
 Fruits, dry fruits and veggies should be consumed especially at midday and evening times.
+Check out the benefits of Avocado for our skin.

 - Don’t spoil your diet by munching on snacks.
 Be proactive and keep healthy foods like hummus, carrots or fruits ready for such occasions.
 Candy bars, cookies, and potato chips are a huge no-no.